christofferaakre/audioshare/readme.md

 and only the audio from the applications you want to share will be shared.

-The code for this is taken from https://superuser.com/a/1621244/1686543 and has been adapted into a bash script for convenient use.
+The code for this is taken from https://superuser.com/a/1621244/1686543 and has been adapted by me into a bash script for convenient use.

 ## Installation
 1. `git clone` repository